 A dictionary that is the message the client must handle.
 The specification of the message depends of its type.

-Client sending their request on the route must be authenticated.
+Client sending their requests on the route must be authenticated.
 The request must submit a JSON dictionary containing:

-- A value identifying the last message received by the client.
+A value identifying the last message received by the client.
 This value can be

-The :class:Bus exposes two methods that are used by the framework: publish and subscribe.
+Expose two methods that are used by the framework:

 Send a message to a specific channel.

-The message_id parameter defines the last message ID received by the client.
-It defaults to None when not provided.
+message_idparameter defines the last message id received by the client.
+It defaults to

 The default implementation provides an helper method to construct the response:

-Please note that the implementation relies on the fact that the order of the messages received is consistent accros different trytond instances allowing to dispatch the request to any trytond server running.
+The implementation relies on the fact that the order of the messages received is consistent across different trytond instances allowing to dispatch the request to any trytond server running.

-If client is not set then every client of the user will receive the message.
-If client and user are not set, the system will send the notification to the current user client.
-Otherwise the notification will be sent to the client whose ID matches client.
+userare not set, the system send the notification to the current user client.
+Otherwise the notification is sent to the client whose id matches

 Notification messages are composed of four parts:

-- A string.
-A one-line summary of the message.
+A string containing a one-line summary of the message.

-- A string.
-The short informative message for the user.
+A string containing a short informative message for the user.
 It can span multiple lines but no markup is allowed.

 An integer between 0 (low priority) to 3 (urgent).
 The notification priority on the platform supporting it.